soniah/blog/content/posts/2011-11-06-ssh-display-is-not-set-failed-to-allocate-internet-domain-x11-display-socket.md

   - Ssh
   - Ubuntu
 ---
-A little ssh error I came across while trying to work remotely on an Ubuntu machine. [ssh X Display Forwarding][1] wasn&#8217;t working, and I was getting an error:
+A little ssh error I came across while trying to work remotely on an Ubuntu machine. [ssh X Display Forwarding][1] wasn't working, and I was getting an error:

 <!--more-->